 To write about Bosch’s triptych masterpiece (three-paneled) housed at the El Prado Museum in Madrid, Spain is -according to experts- an exercise in madness as there is very little agreement as to the precise meaning of the work.
 Nonetheless, the innovative contemporary Latino artist Costantino will assert there are a few points that can be made with certainty before it all unravels.
-“It is so mysterious, so critical, so impossible to decipher.
+“It is so mysterious, so cryptic, so impossible to decipher.
 But Bosch was the first artist to paint images of the unconscious.” -she declares.
-“The irony of it is that such images could not be interpreted until the 20th century when psychoanalytic theories were developed.”
-Bosch’s work has often been construed as an admonition against fleshly and worldly indulgence, but that seems a rather mundane purpose to assign to a highly idiosyncratic and expressively detailed tour-de-force.
+“The irony of it is that such images could not be interpreted until the 20th century when psychoanalytic theories were developed.” – Bosch’s work has often been construed as an admonition against fleshly and worldly indulgence, but that seems a rather mundane purpose to assign to a highly idiosyncratic and expressively detailed tour-de-force.

-The Fountain of Life actually existed
+Did Bosch’s Fountain of Life actually exist?

-To the casual art enthusiast, the beautiful pink fountain painted on the left panel of the Garden of Earthly Delights -a.k.a.
+To the casual art enthusiast, the beautiful pink fountain painted on the left panel of the Garden of Earthly Delight -a.k.a.
 “The Fountain of Life”- might first strike as a product of Bosch’s fertile imagination.
 Yet, there is evidence that the fountain on the painting was actually a real thing.
 To what Nicola will quickly add – “What I did was to change the origin of it, I made it as true to the real fountain as possible and I present it around a sort of garden that’s like a whimsical paradise.”
-In Costantino’s Art of Food exhibition, the Fountain of Life, there’s a cornucopia that offers the Art of Food’s spectator everything earth has to offer, from food to nature and flora.
+In Costantino’s Art of Food exhibition, surrounding the Fountain of Life, there’s a cornucopia that makes what earth has to offer available to the spectator from food to nature and flora in what could easily be defined as a fully edible art banquet of sorts.
 “What I want is for people to feel it in their body.
-It will probably be something that they see only once in their lifetime and what I want is for that memory to be tangible and beautiful,” -adds Nicola Costantino.
+It will probably be something that they experience only once in their lifetime and what I want is for that memory to be tangible and beautiful,” -adds Nicola.